AstralDynamics/AstralDynamics.github.io/_projects/chapel.md

 Nestled in the hills of Snowdonia, at the foot of mount Elidir, can be found a beautiful Welsh Chapel.
-Here in this ancient Brythonic land which so inspired J.R.
-Tolkien tolkien, the Astral team works and weaves our deep magic of technology, innovation, culture and creativity.
+Here in this ancient Brythonic land which so inspired J.R.R.
+Tolkien, the our team works and weaves our deep magic of technology, innovation, culture and creativity.